glitznerf/glitznerf.github.io/exploration.md

 With my excitement for the island life, I have not bagged many Munros yet.
 Although I try to climb any hills that promise good views, my Munro scratch-off poster makes me look lazy, so here some next wishes and bagged Munros!

 ### _Wishlist_
-- Ben Lomond - close to Glasgow and I was told it is a beatiful hike
+- Ben Lomond - close to Glasgow and I was told it is a beatiful hike,
-- Beinn na Lap - remote peak but accessible with the West Highland Line train between Glasgow and Fort William
+- Beinn na Lap - remote peak but accessible with the West Highland Line train between Glasgow and Fort William.

 ### Beinn Narnain